fomightez/yeastmine/README.md

 - finding_genes_in_list_with_SGD_Systematic_Name.py

-> Takes a list of genes provided in the long SGD systematic name form and collects more user friendly version of name and information for each gene from YeastMine.
-It is suggested on the command line you redirect the output to a file yourself.
+> Takes a list of genes provided in the SGD systematic name form and collects more user friendly version of name, called the `Standard Name` at SGD, and information for each gene from YeastMine.
+It is suggested you redirect the output to a file yourself.
 Or adapt it to meet your needs.
+This script can be particulary useful after getting a lits of genes in the SGD systematic name form so that you can see if any are of interest because most people are more familiar with the Standard Names.

 ---